mulinlab/3DCoop/usage.md

 * `fraction`: a minimal overlap fraction of peak to assign it to a certain interaction.
 Multiple values can be specified by separated using `,`. *Make sure* the length is same to length of `cells`.
 * `cpus`: number of threads. `cells` can use different `cpus`, but *make sure* they have the same length.
 * `cutoffs`: the cutoff used in ClusterONE for clusters extraction. `auto` can be used to define the cutoff automatically. `cells` can use different `cutoffs`, but *make sure* they have the same length.
-* `extract_clique`: extract cliques from clusters.
+* `extract_clique`: extract cliques (subsets of TRs, all adjacent to each other) from clusters.
 The values are `yes` or `no`, and `no` is recommended because it will use huge memory and days to extract cliques from large clusters.
 * `pie`: display pie chart for each TR to indicate TR categories.
 The values are `true` or `false`.
 Make sure use `false` for `mouse`, and `true` or `false` for `human` as users want.

 ## Run pipeline